stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

           ↑↑↑↑↑↑↑↑↑↑↑↑↑
           - defaultTaskName: stakater-create-git-tag-0-0-3
     ```
+    You can override params in ClusterTask simply by specifying it inside the params field.

 1. Create a pull request and get this change merged.
 Log in to ArgoCD and open the application corresponding to this environment.
 You can find the application name in `tenant/argocd-apps/env/app-name-env.yaml`.